AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/create_environnement.md

 :::tip
 Shibuya is the perfect network to test out your knowledge about running nodes in the Astar ecosystem.
 To join the collator set on Shibuya you need to apply for a 32k SBY fund.

 If you never operated a collator node, we strongly encourage you to spin up a **Shibuya collator** node to start before thinking about the mainnet.
-A perfect start is our [beginners guide](https://astar.network).
 :::